What is Orienteering - an adventure based sport for all

 November – February

-Summer Series, Friday evenings Street and Park orienteering
+Twilight Summer Series followed by Sprint Series, Friday evenings Street and Park orienteering

 For more details of all events refer to the Events page.